-The NPC Sea World Education Centre runs two-day courses for learners from Grade 9 upwards to expose them to a range of potential marine careers, and the formal qualifications that are required. uShaka Sea World visits and interaction with scientists, aquarists and animal behaviorists can be arranged.
-To make a booking for the course, contact Emma on email@example.com
+The uShaka Sea World Education Centre runs two-day courses for learners from Grade 9 upwards to expose them to a range of potential marine careers, and the formal qualifications that are required. uShaka Sea World visits and interaction with scientists, aquarists and animal behaviorists can be arranged.
+To make a booking for the course, contact Phiwe on email@example.com

 More info on marine careers